Got questions before booking your appointment or wondering what will happen during the session?

 I’ll run through a plan for your massage and check you’re ok with it.

-Preparing for the massage
+Preparing for your massage

 I’ll tell you what items of clothing would be best to remove but you only need to undress to a level that’s comfortable for you.